tanho63/tanho.ca/content/posts/2023-11-19_pivot-trick/index.md

 {{< alert "twitter" >}}
 I originally shared this tip for extracting data from column names as a [tweet](https://twitter.com/_tanho/status/1415100126272577536), and I've found myself sharing it over and over again since.
-Here's a quick transcription now that I'm no longer on Twitter.
+Here's a brief transcription now that I'm no longer on Twitter.
 {{</ alert >}}

 One of my favourite data-wrangling tricks is [tidyr::pivot_longer's](https://tidyr.tidyverse.org/reference/pivot_longer.html) `names_to` & `.value` sentinel - use-cases don't come up often, but it's so deeply
 :sparkles: **satisfying** :sparkles: when it does!

+## Scenario

 Let's say you have this starting dataframe: